A lower bound on volumes of end-periodic mapping tori: Preliminaries

 which are the \textit{positive} and \textit{negative escaping sets for $f$}, respectively.
 We note that any choice of nesting neighborhoods will give rise to the same escaping sets $\mathcal U_\pm$ (depending only on the homeomorphism $f$).
 With these assumptions, the restrictions $\langle f\rangle|_{\mathcal U_\pm}$ act cocompactly on $\mathcal U_\pm$ with quotients $S_\pm = \mathcal U_\pm/\langle f \rangle$, which may be disconnected, see, \textit{e.g.} \cite[Lemma 2.4]{EndPeriodic1}.

 In the following, \textit{curve} and \textit{line} refer to proper homotopy classes of essential simple closed curves and essential properly embedded lines, respectively.
-A curve $\alpha$ is called \emph{reducing} with respect to an end-periodic homeomorphism $f$ if there exists $m, n \in \mathbb Z$ with $m < n$ and such that $f^n(\alpha)$ is contained in a nesting neighborhood of an attracting end and $f^m(\alpha)$ is contained in a nesting neighborhood of a repelling end.
+A curve $\alpha$ is called \emph{reducing} with respect to an end-periodic homeomorphism $f$ if there exists $m, n \in \mathbb Z$ with $m < n$ and such that $f^n(\alpha)$ (has a representative that) is contained in a nesting neighborhood of an attracting end and $f^m(\alpha)$ (has a representative that) is contained in a nesting neighborhood of a repelling end.

 \begin{definition}[Strong irreducibility] An end-periodic homeomorphism, ${f:S\to S}$, is \emph{strongly irreducible} if it has no \emph{periodic curves}, no \emph{periodic lines}, and no \emph{reducing curves}. \end{definition}